aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 Now your basic Aptos development environment is ready.
 Head over to our [Developer Tutorials](tutorials/index.md) to get started in Aptos.

+## Create and fund test accounts

+Use the Aptos CLI and wallet of your choice to create and fund an Aptos account in `testnet` (or `devnet`).

 ## Understand the Aptos Token Standard

 The [Aptos Token Standard](../concepts/coin-and-token/index.md) lays out the rules for creating and distributing digital assets on the Aptos blockchain.